Pollyanna584/the_dms_assistant/README.md

 - The Python version is 3.9-slim-buster and other requirements can be found in [requirements.txt](https://github.com/Pollyanna584/DnD/blob/main/requirements.txt)
 - This can be pulled an ran locally on your browser at localhost:1738
 - You can also pull the docker image at [pollyanna584/the_dms_assistant:latest](https://hub.docker.com/r/pollyanna584/the_dms_assistant)
 - The docker image version will match the github version tag.
-Code found here can include other features and bug fixes that
+- Code found here can include other features and bug fixes that haven't been uploaded to docker yet
+- If you'd like to support the project, consider donating to the [Foundation for Thymic Cancer Research](https://thymic.org/donate-to-the-foundation/) with the "In the memory of George Monk" in the notes

 ## Features
 - Will generate a random shop name with a random amount of items based on the parameters given on the first page